IanKarlo/Angular-Stripe/README.md

 # Application screens and operation
 ***
 ## How it works
-The application is a simple recharge system, that allow users recharge their balance by "paying" any amount (limited by Stripe max) in three diferents currencies, and recharge in BRL (R$).
-The system was build to brazilian users, so you can just change de basis of recharge in backend and change all the portuguese tests to your language of preference.
+The application is a simple recharge system, that allow users recharge their balance by "paying" any amount (limited by Stripe max amount permited) in three diferents currencies, and recharges in BRL (R$).
+The system was built to brazilian users, so you can just change de basis of recharge in backend and change all the portuguese tests to your language of preference.
 ### Login
 > ![](images/login.png)
-The application had a login screen and register screen, that is used to bind all the payments to the correct users in the system.
+The application has a login screen and register screen due to the authentication, that is used to bind all the payments to the correct users in the system.
 The JWT authentication ensures that only system users can make the requests.

 ### Home
 > ![](images/home.png)